Bachelor’s Degree Curriculum

 - COMM130 Speech & Communication (3 credits)

-- c.
-Civic & Global Engagement (3 credits)
+Civic & Global Engagement — 3 credits

-- COMM220 Intercultural Communication (3 Credits)
+- COMM220 Intercultural Communication (3 credits)

-- d.
-Natural / Information Science & Mathematics Required for Graphic Design majors:
+Natural / Information Science & Mathematics

 - DIGI110 Foundations of Digital Communication Tools (3 credits)